MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 ### BuildAgent

 The computer that runs the Windows build agent that builds the project.
 This computer must have a Windows build agent installed and running.
 See [Deploy an agent on Windows](https://www.visualstudio.com/en-us/docs/build/actions/agents/v2-windows) for instructions on how to install and run a Windows build agent.

-You also need to install
+You also need to install both the `xDnsServer` and `xNetworking` DSC modules on this computer.

 ### TestAgent1

-This is the computer that is conifigured as a DNS server by the DSC configuration in this example.
+This is the computer that is configured as a DNS server by the DSC configuration in this example.
 The computer must be running [Windows Server 2016](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016).

 ### TestAgent2